PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/commands/PSFramework/Set-PSFConfig.md

 ### -Default
 Setting this parameter causes the system to treat this configuration as a default setting.
 If the configuration already exists, no changes will be performed.
-Useful in scenarios where for some reason it is not practical to automatically set defaults before loading userprofiles.
+Useful in scenarios where for some reason it is not practical to automatically set defaults before loading user profiles.

 ```yaml
 Type: SwitchParameter